LitWits Printables for

 As a meaningful snack from the story, serve up some devilfish (aka squid) and seaweed in recognition of Karana's leadership and survival skills, and package these dried marine munchies with Karana and Rontu's specimen label.

-These seven worksheets, woven into activities, help kids retain information and gain writing skills.
+This set includes seven worksheets that help kids retain information and gain writing skills.
 Your kids can use them to:

 take notes about the author while watching a biography video